P47Phoenix/Rebus.AwsSnsAndSqs/README.md

 ## Contribute

-Pull requests are welcomed from anyone in Cox Automotive.
+Pull requests are welcomed from anyone.
 [Here's how to contribute](CONTRIBUTE.md).